-Exhibit 10.1 - Mandatory Primary Streets and Designations Map [117]
+Exhibit 10.1 - Primary Streets and Designations Map

-Exhibit 10.2 - Character Zones and Street Types [117]
+Exhibit 10.2 - Character Zones and Street Types

 - 10.3.2.
-Mandatory Primary Streets: The character of streets in Volcano Heights will vary based on location.
-The Mandatory Primary Streets and Designations Map [see Exhibit 10.1] illustrates designates the minimal, required backbone street network within the Plan area.
-Street alignments as shown have been planned to coincide with the existing 20-foot access easement on the edge of each parcel as much as possible.
-Section 10.6 starting on page 171 includes cross sections for the typical configuration of each Mandatory Primary Street type.
-The specifications address vehicular lane width, parkway widths, ROW widths, number of travel lanes, on-street parking, and pedestrian accommodation. - Once fully built by developers, Paseo del Norte will become the responsibility purview of the New Mexico Department of Transportation (NMDOT), while the remaining streets, once constructed by the developers, will become City streets. - (ii) Cross sections for each type of Mandatory Primary Street depict specific required elements and associated dimensions.
-The arrangement order of these elements may change to suit local conditions, particularly when a

-Mandatory Primary Street is intended for Bus Rapid Transit (BRT).
-A study by the Mid-Region Council of Governments (MRCOG) is analyzing The final location of these lanes - whether the BRT will run in the median, the outside, or the inside lanes, or a combination of the above based on adjacent land uses, ROW, etc. - shall will be determined during the road design process.
+Primary Streets: The character of streets in Volcano Heights will vary based on location.
+The Primary Streets and Designations Map [see Exhibit 10.1] illustrates the street network within the Plan area.
+Street alignments as shown coincide with the existing 20-foot access easement on the edge of each parcel wherever possible.
+Section 10.6 starting on page 171 includes cross sections for the typical configuration of each Primary Street type.
+The specifications address vehicular lane width, parkway widths, ROW widths, number of travel lanes, on-street parking, and pedestrian accommodation. - (i) Cross sections for each type of Primary Street depict specific elements and associated dimensions.
+The arrangement of these elements may change to suit local conditions, particularly when a Primary Street is intended for Bus Rapid Transit (BRT).
+The final location of these lanes whether the BRT will run in the median, the outside, or the inside lanes, or a combination of the above based on adjacent land uses, ROW, etc. will be determined during the road design process. - (ii) See Table 10.1 for allowable adjustments to the Primary Street standards.
+Adjustments should be considered carefully to ensure that the intended character of each street type is maintained or enhanced.

-- (iii) See Table 10.1 for allowable adjustments to the Mandatory Primary Street standards and/or cross section requirements.
-Adjustments should be considered carefully to ensure that the intended character of each street type is maintained or enhanced. - 10.3.3.
-Non-mandatory Secondary Streets: This section Plan specifies standards for all new local streets in Volcano Heights in Section 10.7 starting on page 187.
-The platting and construction of new streets shall will be addressed on a project-by-project basis and shall be reviewed by the City Department of Municipal Development (DMD).
+10.3.3.
+Secondary Streets: This Plan specifies standards for all new local streets in Volcano Heights in Section 10.7 starting on page 187.
+The platting and construction of new streets will be addressed on a project-by-project basis and reviewed by the City Department of Municipal Development (DMD).